How to Put Skis On? (EASY Beginners Guide)

 Step 3 - Step in.

-It’s possible to clip on your skis but for them not be attached properly, so take the time to make sure boot is firmly in the ski, otherwise, it could come off on a lift or while your skiing down and cause you to fall.
+It's possible to clip on your skis but for them not to be attached properly, so take the time to make sure the boot is firmly in the ski, otherwise, it could come off on a lift or while you skiing down and cause you to fall.